Girl names ending in et are the It Girls of the twenty-first century.

 MIETTE

 A sweet name, a spin on the super-popular Mia, but also a French word meaning crumb.
-It’s used as a term of affection, and there’s a lively debate about whether Miette is too cutesy and dismissive to be used as a child’s name.
+It’s used as a term of affection, not a personal name.
 Think of it as a form of Mia, though, and there’s less of a concern.

 YAMILET